 - Shop at local souvenir shops with handmade gifts – If you want some cool or interesting souvenirs, I’ve found some great ones at Gamcheon Village.
 Many of them are handmade, different, and beautifully crafted.

-- Rent a Hanbok – There is an option to rent a hanbok at Gamcheon Village.
+- Rent a Hanbok – There is an option to rent a hanbok at Gamcheon Culture Village Busan.
 Don’t be surprised to see girls dressed in Hanboks in this area.
 Renting hanboks has seemed to be very popular all over Korea and it doesn’t surprise me that it happens here as well.

 - Admire Street Art – There are so many areas in Gamcheon Culture Village to see the beautiful street art.
 If you follow the path on the Gamcheon Culture Village Map, you will find some of the best street art in the area.

 - Pancake Mang Good House – If you want some Western food, this is a great place to get some delicious pasta.
-Korean’s really love carbonara pasta so be sure to have that.
+Koreans really love to eat carbonara pasta so be sure to have that.

 - Gamnae Cafe – While the views aren’t the best, the location is good and so is the coffee.
 You may stumble upon it during your self-guided map tour.